ericmedvet/slides/oslo-seminar-02-2020/content.md

 .center[.w50p[![Continuous material](imgs/material-continuous.png)]]]
 ]

-- Infinite degrees of freedom: soft robots can solve tasks that are hard for rigid Robots
+- *Infinite degrees of freedom*: soft robots can solve tasks that are hard for rigid Robots
 - VSRs as materials with contiuous properties

 .footnote[Left from .ref[Cheney, Nick, Josh Bongard, and Hod Lipson. "[Evolving soft robots in tight spaces](https://dl.acm.org/doi/abs/10.1145/2739480.2754662)."
 Proceedings of the 2015 annual conference on Genetic and Evolutionary Computation.
 2015.]